Brazilian Catholic Apostolic Church: Background

+Establishment

 In June 1945, Costa established the Brazilian Catholic Apostolic Church (ICAB).
 Costa's act of schism resulted in his automatic excommunication from the Catholic Church.
 Later Costa was declared a vitandus—a person to be avoided by Catholics—and those Catholics who became adherents of the ICAB were excommunicated also.
 According to Peter Anson, Costa was excommunicated "for attacks against the papacy."

 In 1949, the Brazilian government temporarily suppressed all public worship by the ICAB, because its liturgy and its clerical attire would result in confusion by being indistinguishable from those of the Catholic Church in Brazil and were tantamount to deception of the public.
-However, a few months later ICAB churches were permitted to reopen, provided that their liturgy would not duplicate the Catholic liturgy, and their clergy would wear gray clerical attire in contrast to the black attire worn by Catholic clergy.

-Costa implemented reforms in the ICAB of what he saw as problems in the Roman Catholic Church.
-Clerical celibacy was abolished, though he himself never married and remained celibate; rules for the reconciliation of divorced and remarried persons were implemented; the liturgy was translated into the vernacular, and clergy were expected to live and work among the people and support themselves and their ministries by holding secular employment.

-Shortly after founding the ICAB, Costa consecrated four bishops, Salomão Barbosa Ferraz in 1945, Antidio Jose Vargas and Jorge Alves de Souza in 1946, and Luis Fernando Castillo Mendez in 1948.
-Costa, Ferraz, and Mendez attempted to establish similar autonomous national catholic apostolic churches in several other Latin American countries.
-Costa was consecrator or co-consecrator of 11 additional bishops, each of whom took a leadership role in either the ICAB or one of the other national churches.
+During the initial months of the Brazilian Catholic Apostolic Church, Costa consecrated Salomão Barbosa Ferraz of the Free Catholic Church.

+Schisms and branches

-Ferraz left the Brazilian Catholic Apostolic Church in 1958.
+Ferraz would then leave the Brazilian Catholic Apostolic Church in 1958.
 Ferraz reconciled with the Catholic Church in 1959 and his episcopal consecration was recognized as valid.
 However, Ferraz was excluded from church affairs such as the Roman Synod of 1960, even though he was present in Rome at the time, while the Vatican belatedly questioned the legitimacy of having recognized his status.

-Shortly thereafter, in 1961, Costa died and the ICAB underwent several years of tumult as dissensions, schisms, and multiple claimants to the patriarchal throne threw the church into disarray.
-After this period, the church found stability and growth under Mendez, Costa's successor.
+Shortly thereafter, in 1961, Costa died and the ICAB underwent several years of tumult as dissensions, schisms, and multiple claimants to the throne threw the church into disarray.
+After this period, the church found stability and growth under Luis Fernando Castillo Mendez, who would be accepted as Costa's successor.

 Some sources seem to indicate that Mendez assumed leadership of the ICAB upon Costa's death in 1961.
 Bishop Antidio Jose Vargas initially stepped in as general supervisor, followed by Pedro dos Santos Silva as first president of the Episcopal Council, followed by the Italian-born Luigi Mascolo during the 1970s.

-By 1982 Castillo Mendez was elected president of the Episcopal Council, and was designated as patriarch of the ICAB in 1988 and as patriarch of Iglesias Católicas Apostólicas Nacionales (ICAN), the international communion of similar churches in 1990.
+By 1982 Castillo Mendez was elected president of the Episcopal Council, and was designated as patriarch of the ICAB in 1988 and as patriarch of Iglesias Católicas Apostólicas Nacionales (ICAN), the international communion of similar churches in 1990 which would become the Worldwide Communion of Catholic Apostolic Churches.